jakob-stoeck/yii-ext-mtClientScript/README.md

 It's mandatory to have java available

 #Usage
 Put *mtClientScript* into your extensions folder.
-To enable it, make these addition to your configuration file:
+To enable it, make this addition to your configuration file:

 <pre>
 'components' => array(